 Here is another story that this surgery is one of the most powerful stories ever reported.
 Really?
-It doesn’t really say why it was so exciting but it has an ad for a company called Stemcyte.
+It doesn’t really say why it was so exciting, but it has an ad for a company called Stemcyte.

 My client is doing well.
 He has made steady improvements for almost a year now.
-He had some increased spasms a couple of weeks ago but the last cranial session seemed to really reduce those again.
+He had some increased spasms a couple of weeks ago, but the last cranial session seemed to really reduce those again.
 His forearms are larger and more muscular than ever.
-His shoulders are getting stronger but we would like to see faster progress.
+His shoulders are getting stronger, but we would like to see faster progress.

 No. I don’t think that I’m an ALS expert.
 But my approach DID make amazing progress in a case that was diagnosed by both Emory and the Mayo Clinic.
-Fox 5 news didn’t come out to interview me.
+Fox 5 News didn’t come out to interview me.
 The doctor told my client not to see me.
 Really?
 Why?
 My client is getting steady results and is better every month for about a year now.

-I’m not the kind of guy that is looking to make the news or shake up the world.
+I’m not the kind of guy who is looking to make the news or shake up the world.
 I’m a little cautious about writing this as I’m not really interested in every ALS person coming to see me.
 I don’t think my approach has better research or as much credibility as Emory.
 But it is working.
 You’d think that they’d be curious.